konelav/message-dispatcher/README.md

 11. `viber-bot`: (optional) auth token for Viber Bot API;
 12. `viber-chat`: (optional) auth token for Viber Channel Post API;
 13. `tg-bot`: (optional) auth token for Telegram Bot API;
+14. `viber_bot_welcome_message`: (optional) message that will be sent when conversation started with new unsubscribed user.

 Other settings